Stellacore/peridetic/README.md

 	over a specific region or country.

-* Z - is the axis orthogonal to the equator, i.e. orthogonal to the rotation plane of symmetry for the ellipsoid under consideration.
+* Z - is the axis orthogonal to the equator, i.e. orthogonal to the plane of circular symmetry for the ellipsoid under consideration.
 On Earth, the positive "Z" axis points toward the North pole.